(888) 552-6760 SCHEDULE AN APPOINTMENT

 Clinical trials provide state-of-the-art care and new treatments, and help cancer care teams improve the available treatments.
 Clinical trials for cancer always compare new treatments to standard care.
 Trials are supported by several organizations, including the National Cancer Institute (NCI), and online listing search services are available, such as NCI’s “Steps to Find A Clinical Trial.”
 The NCI also has a website for pancreatic cancer treatment-focused trials.
 It’s important to check with a doctor to make sure clinical trials are right for the patient.

-Pancreatic cancer survival rates are based on groups, but you are an individual—and every patient’s situation is unique.
+Pancreatic cancer survival rates are based on groups, but every patient’s situation is unique.
 The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program tracks five-year survival rates for all types of cancer based on data from previous patients and sometimes older treatments.

-Based on people diagnosed with pancreatic cancer between 2012 and 2018, SEER data shows:
+Based on people diagnosed with pancreatic cancer between 2013 and 2019, SEER data on life expectancy shows:

-It’s important to remember that survival rates are constantly improving, so patients diagnosed now typically have better outcomes than those diagnosed in the past.
+It’s important to remember that life expectancy rates for pancreatic cancer are constantly improving, so patients diagnosed now typically have better outcomes than those diagnosed in the past.

 Expert cancer care